The Creative Writing Blog

 The ailment of overwriting afflicts most first drafts.
 It is the writer's common cold.
 If you have been multiply rejected by literary agents, I can almost guarantee you suffer from this illness.
 Your writing obscured the story.
 You have probably sent out your work too soon.

-You must treat your manuscript for this sickness before you share the novel with anyone.
-The advice which follows is to be taken lightly by those writing a first draft.
-You've got to get the material down by any means necessary and forgive it on first draft.
-But those on second draft and beyond should seize this advice firmly.
+Treat your manuscript for this sickness before you share the novel with anyone.
+Those on a second draft and beyond should seize this advice firmly.

 If you're writing a rollicking good yarn, a plot-driven story, then you won't want overwriting to detract from 'what next'.
 A chapter advances the character's problem inexorably.

 Overwriting is a handbrake turn, or a slow tedious slide back down the hill.
 The reader-passenger is slamming their foot on their imaginary gas pedal, though there isn't one on their side, and meanwhile you're telling them all about the view...

 Get on the list!